Flawless (dance troupe): 2010–present

 Flawless' Chase the Dream tour ran from September 2010 finishing in Bath on 14 November 2010.
 They then released a DVD of the tour in November 2010.
-The Chase the Dream. tour was rerun between February to April 2011.
+The Chase the Dream. tour was rerun between February and April 2011.

 Flawless appeared in the 2010 film StreetDance 3D and its 2012 sequel StreetDance 2 along with Diversity and the winner of Britain's Got Talent 2008, George Sampson.
 Playing the rival lead role of "The Surge" who in the film are named as one of the best UK dance groups.

-Flawless also appeared in 'StreetDance 3D’s "The Moves" DVD.
-Where a number of the stars of the StreetDance 3D film including Flawless taught some of the film’s most jaw-dropping dance routines by giving a simple step-by-step guide.
+Flawless also appeared in 'StreetDance 3D's "The Moves" DVD.
+Where a number of the stars of the StreetDance 3D film including Flawless taught some of the film's most jaw-dropping dance routines by giving a simple step-by-step guide.

 They appeared in the second series of Internet soap opera EastEnders: E20 in 2010.

 On 4 June 2012, Flawless collaborated with Kylie Minogue at the Diamond Jubilee Concert for Elizabeth II.

 Flawless took part in Peter Pan at the Milton Keynes Theatre in December 2014 to January 2015.
+And again in Edinburgh & Belfast in 2023.